-RS Deeren is an Advanced Opportunity Program Fellow, a 2019 Distinguished Graduate Student Fellow, and PhD Student at UW-Milwaukee.
+RS Deeren is an Advanced Opportunity Program Fellow, a 2019 Distinguished Graduate Student Fellow, and PhD Candidate at UW-Milwaukee.
 He received his MFA in 2017 from Columbia College Chicago.
 He was the 2016 Union League Club of Chicago Library's Writer in Residence and a 2015 Luminarts Cultural Foundation Creative Writing Fellow.
 His short story "Enough to Lose" has been anthologized in Tales of Two Americas edited by John Freeman.
 His fiction, nonfiction, and poetry appears in The Great Lakes Review, Midwestern Gothic, The Chicago Center for Literature and Photography's anthology, The View from Here, Cardinal Sins, and elsewhere.
 His short story, "Apres Moi le Deluge," won the 2012 Tyner Award for Writing Excellence.
 In Chicago, RS worked as a teaching assistant in CCC's "Big Chicago" freshman curriculum and in the College of Lake County's first year writing program.
 Before moving to Chicago then Milwaukee, RS lived and worked in rural Michigan as a line cook, a substitute teacher, a landscaper, a banker, and a lumberjack.

 Hey there, this is RS.
 Thanks a ton for perusing my website and taking in some of the words I've put down over the years.
 I'm currently sitting on my couch in an Aaron Ward Red Wings Hockey jersey (the Wings this year have a weak defensive core so I'm wearing this jersey to summon good vibes for the team) thinking about what I should put down here for you, dear visitor.